tkishel/pe_lookup/README.md

 ## Usage

-Run the `puppet pe lookup --param CLASS_PARAMETER` command as root on the Primary Master.
+Run the `puppet pe lookup <KEY>` command as root on the Primary Master.

 #### Parameters

-##### `--param`
+##### `<KEY>`

 String.
-The class parameter to lookup.
+The key to lookup.

 ##### `--node`

 String.
 The node to lookup.
 Defaults to the node where the command is run.

 ##### `--pe_environment`

 String.
 The environment of the node to lookup.
 Defaults to 'production'.

 ## Reference